-For the Spring term, 1L students must enroll in both an International/Comparative Law course and a spring elective.
+For the 2018 Spring term, 1L students must enroll in both an International/Comparative Law course and an upper-level spring elective.
 Registration for those courses will take place in two separate registration rounds; all course preferences will be entered via HELIOS.

 - Students must rank all 7 courses in order of preference

 Public International Law (Modirzadeh, Naz K.)

 Public International Law (Blum, Gabriella)

 Law and the International Economy (Wu, Mark)

 Comparative Law: Why Law?
 Lessons from China (Alford, William Philip)